cedadev/jasmin-workshop/exercises/ex01_connecting.md

 1. What is different about servers `login2.jasmin.ac.uk` and `nx-login2.jasmin.ac.uk` compared to their siblings?
 2. How often is your home directory backed up?
 How would you go about restoring files if you accidentally deleted something from your home directory?
 3. What shell is used by default on JASMIN?
+How can you tell?
 How would you customise your shell environment (e.g. aliases, environment variables)?

 ### Review / alternative approaches / best practice

+* Your SSH key must be protected with a strong passphrase.
+* You must not share your SSH key with any other user.
+* You must not edit your ~/.ssh/authorized_keys file on JASMIN.
+This is populated automatically with the (one) key you upload to your JASMIN account profile, so will be over-written if you edit it.
+* The login servers perform 1 simple function and so should not be used for any processing, just as a "hop" to other systems within JASMIN.
+* Check for a less-busy `sci` machine before connecting.
+Setting up an alias to 1 particular machine can be counter-productive.

 ### Cheat Sheet